pulumi/deploy-demos/deployment-drivers/nodejs/typescript-driver/README.md

 $ pulumi stack init dev
 ```

-`cd` back into the deploymetn driver directory.
+`cd` back into the deployment driver directory.
 With the stack created, you can run the deployment driver:

 ```console
 # from /typescript-driver